raviku9273/sugar-rush/invitation-link/invitation-link.md

 # Invitation Link

-Due to privacy concerns, this resource has been moved elsewhere.
+For obvious reasons, this resource has been moved elsewhere.
 You can access it via this link.

 ```
 tiny.cc/password